Search StreamScheme

 Price: $70-80

-Your computer’s RAM is fast, temporary storage, used for moving data from place to place.
+Your computer’s RAM is fast, temporary storage used for moving data from place to place.
 Almost any game will run on 8GB, though it may struggle at some points.
-I recommend buying 16GB, which is perfect for gaming and will get the job done for streaming.
+I recommend buying 16GB, which is perfect for gaming and will do the streaming job.
 If you opt to get a motherboard with 4 RAM slots, you can easily add an additional 16GB if you choose to upgrade later.

 team t-force vulcan Z ddr4